data-umbrella/event-transcripts/2025/110-esther-zenodo.md

 04:51 Disclaimer of “Data available upon request” does not mean data is obtainable 06:52 All the reasons to use Zenodo
-08:30 A background on Zenodo (history, location, storage types) 10:34 Zenodo is open source, a general data repository, 11:10 FAIR Principles: Findable, Interoperable, Accessible, Reusable 12:34 Licenses
+08:30 A background on Zenodo (history, location, storage types) 10:34 Zenodo is open source, a general data repository 11:10 FAIR Principles: Findable, Interoperable, Accessible, Reusable 12:34 Licenses
 15:32 Using Zenodo over supplementary materials